|

 featuring Cate Freedman, Kimber Hall, Brandon Ogborn, and Adam Schwartz

 Pretend Soup is a four-person sketch comedy group with experience and training at The Chicago Sketch Comedy Festival, Second City Chicago's Donny's Skybox Theatre, Annoyance Theatre, IO (formerly Improv Olympics), and The Playground.
 Featuring some of the brightest talents in the Chicago comedy theatre scene, Pretend Soup brings you an evening's worth of laughs in the world premiere of their comedy revue.
 Following the show will be a half-hour improvised set based on audience suggestion.
 If this was a movie, it'd be about PG-13.
-This talented group will be offering an Improv Workshop for actors 16 and older August 22nd.
+Pretend Soup will be offering an Improv Workshop for actors 16 and older August 22nd.

 The Comedy of Errors & Julius Caesar